 Run Kura-Debian Image

-Now if everything goes well, we can run it via commands below
+Now if everything went well, we can run it via the commands below:

 docker run -i -p 80:80 -t debian-kura

-If everything is ok, you should get osgi> prompt.
-Now, you can use and deploy Kura Platform as you want.
+Now, you can use and deploy the Kura Platform as you wish.

-We are running Kura Platform into Docker env.
-You cannot access to low level api like GPIO and other stuff like this.
-But it is enough to start a quick sample project into Kura platform.
+We are running the Kura Platform in a Docker environment.
+This means you cannot access low-level APIs like GPIO and other hardware-specific features.
+However, this setup is sufficient to start a quick sample project and explore the Kura platform’s capabilities.

 Conclusion

-Please feel free to send me your feedback below or via Apropos or via Contact form.
+Please feel free to send me your feedback below, via the Apropos page, or through the Contact form.